Hellbyte/Wizity.net/README.md

 # Wizity Network
 Social network with real time music playing and chatting with other people all around the world.
-Created with ❤ in eastern Slovakia.
+Created with ❤ in Europe.

 ### ClientAPI
 Our official documented API.